 About

 She has read her poetry and contributed to panels at the PEN/World Voices festival in New York City, the Lit Crawl in San Francisco, and Split This Rock in Washington, DC.
-Her poetry has appeared nationally, and internationally, in journals such as The Adroit Journal, Beloit Poetry Journal, Cordite, Four Way Review, Green Mountains Review Online, Michigan Quarterly Review, Minola, The Normal School, POETRY Magazine, RHINO, Room, and Wildness.
-Poetry is forthcoming from Ploughshares, Prairie Schooner, and We Call to the Eye & the Night, (Persea, 2023), an anthology of love poetry by Arab-Anglophone poets.
+Her poetry has appeared nationally, and internationally, in journals such as AGNI, The Adroit Journal, Beloit Poetry Journal, Cordite, Four Way Review, Michigan Quarterly Review, Nimrod, The Offing, Ploughshares, POETRY, Prairie Schooner, RHINO, Room, TriQuarterly, Wildness, and We Call to the Eye & the Night, (Persea, 2023), an anthology of love poetry by Arab Anglophone poets.

-Prior to the pandemic, Majda served as a poetry editor at Tinderbox Poetry Journal before stepping down in 2020 to co-host and curate the Café Muse Literary Salon.
+Prior to the pandemic, Majda served as a poetry editor at Tinderbox Poetry Journal before stepping down in 2020 to co-host and co-curate Washington, DC’s long-running Café Muse Literary Salon.